 Bulletproof coffee won’t affect your blood sugar because there isn’t any sugar in it.

 And with the addition of XCT oil and grass-fed ghee, you end up with a rich, creamy coffee that will make you totally forget about sweetened creamer.
+And if you are avoiding caffeine, you can make the same kind of concoction with roasted dandelion tea or other coffee alternative.

 5. Homemade Trail Mix